PDC-support/hpc-intro-retired/_episodes/01-linux.md

    - (*) apply ``chmod o-rwx`` to all recently found files with ``find``

- - Make a tar.gz archive of any of your directory at your HOME (or WRKDIR if on Triton), when done list the archive content, then append another file/directory to the existing archive.
+ - Make a tar.gz archive of any of your directory at your HOME (or WRKDIR if on Tegner), when done list the archive content, then append another file/directory to the existing archive.

    - (*) Extract only one particular file to some subdirectory from the archive